Nahuel Guzmán throws object at Rayadas team

 – 💙🤍🇫🇮 R9 🇫🇮🤍💙 (@ r9carloss) December 21, 2021

-The object he threw Nahuel Guzman It did not reach the rival players, but it remained at the level of the large area.
+The object he threw Nahuel Guzman it did not reach the rival players, but it stayed at the level of the large area.

 The action of the ‘Patón’ was captured by the fans who were present in the building and began to upload it to social networks, where it was questioned by rival supporters, while supporters of the local team defended it.